 - Go for walks together.
 You can also ask your individual team members to come with you on coffee runs, or pick a time to get lunch together.
 Sometimes, a quick walk is an easy way to start a conversation -- one that can continue as you keep working with that person.

-- Show interests in their interests.
+- Show interest in their interests.
 Use clues like photos on their desk, cubicle decor and pieces of info you collect, to chat with your co-workers about their interests.
 Compliments can go over especially well -- whether it’s their clothes, cooking, or even just their work, everyone shines under a little attention and it will endear you to them faster.

 Follow these tips and you’ll be fast friends with your co-workers.
 But how do you keep your friendships going without the workplace getting weird?